m-lego/m65/notes/notenoughpins.md

 unfortunately non matrix solution looked too complex for me and the IO exapnder one pure magic(now that I know more about is just complicated).

-I have been aware of shift registers and using them to blink arrays of leds in a previous life... you can see how they work in the link https://lastminuteengineers.com/74hc595-shift-register-arduino-tutorial/
+I have been aware of shift registers(74HC595) and using them to blink arrays of leds in a previous life... you can see how they work in the link https://lastminuteengineers.com/74hc595-shift-register-arduino-tutorial/ Another article that shows how shift registers work, 74HC595 and 74HC165, https://dronebotworkshop.com/shift-registers/

 So googled hc595 and keyboard... and found this... https://mehmedbasic.dk/post/74hc595-keyboard/ and that was the start.